-up.time uses the following graphs to chart the activity of processes on a system.
+Uptime Infrastructure Monitor uses the following graphs to chart the activity of processes on a system.

 Number of Processes

 This graph charts the number of processes that are currently running on a system.
 The process count is taken from the system kernel, and can be used to determine process usage trends.